 Help The Parrots Bond

 If the parrots accept each other, keep them under close supervision.

 You can leave them in the same cage and monitor how they interact.
 If they get along but still experience mild tension, put them in separate cages at night.

-Use these steps to advance and develop the relationship:
+Use these steps to develop the relationship:

 Reward the parrots for good behavior.
 According to the Journal of Comparative Medicine, birds are responsive to training through positive reinforcement.

-You can achieve this by doing the following:
+You can achieve this with the following: